tchen01/tchen01.github.io/research/cg/cg.md

 Loosely speaking, global communication means that all processors working on a larger task must finish with their subtask and report on the result before the computation can proceed.
 This means that even if we can distribute a computation to many processors, the time it takes to move the data required for those computations will eventually limit how effective adding more processors is.
 So, a 1000x increase in processing power won't necessarily cut the computation time to 1/1000th of the original time.

+Ultimately, when it comes to iterative methods like CG, users usually only care about the *time to solution*; i.e. how long it will take to reach some specified accuracy.
+This means that both the time per iteration and the number of iterations required to reach some accuracy should be considered.
+Improving one of these quantities as the expense of the other may not actually result in a faster method.

 ## Communication bottlenecks in CG